vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Creating the integration is not all.
 Now let's have a look at edge cases which should be handled.
 Otherwise, they would make us troubles!

 ### Check for Second tab total price modifiaction during each step (and coupon code too! just any way!)
+User can open a second tab and modificate cart's total price during the payment process.
+To prevent mismatch you should compare current cart's total price with payment amount

 ### Support Payment's status update via webhook
 Creating a payment and an order is not all.
 PSP will send asynchronous notifications about modifications of payment status.
 You should prepare an endpoint to receive them and update status of payment and order based on the information.